 - Doubles-Regular draw with no consolation.

-The 10-and-under competition will begin at 11:00 on Friday, May 26 in Belton.
+The 10-and-under competition will begin at 11:00 on Friday, May 25 in Belton.
 All players should check in at the Belton Tennis Center on Friday.
-A block party will be held for all 10-and-under players and families at the Belton Depot at 4:30 Friday afternoon.
+Lunch will be provided for all 10-and-under players and families at the Belton Tennis Center from 11:30 to 1:30 Friday.

 All 10-and-under matches will move to the Anderson Sports & Entertainment Center Saturday and Sunday.